Skip to content

 Prompt Ordering Considerations

 Prompts are rendered in order, and that order matters.
-The system prompt flows from general identity to specific context:
+The system prompt flows from static/cacheable content to dynamic, per-request context:

-2. Memories second: Facts about the user that inform the response
+3. Memories: Facts about the user that inform the response (dynamic)

-3. Summaries third: Historical context from previous conversations
+4. Summaries: Historical context from previous conversations (dynamic)

-4. Integrations fourth: Calendar, weather, or other external data
+5. Integrations: Calendar, weather, or other external data (dynamic)

-5. Temporal context last: Current date/time anchors everything
+6. Temporal context last: Current date/time anchors everything (dynamic)

 When adding custom prompts, consider where the information fits logically.
-User-specific context (like project information) typically goes after memories but before temporal context.
+Static content should go near the top (after skills), and user-specific context (like project information) typically goes after memories but before temporal context.

 Complete Custom Prompt Example